 For one, we covered it in our Maison & Objet trend round up back in January.
 And, two, last year, the Financial Times’ How To Spend It claimed that now is the time to collect Memphis Design.
 This is markedly less skeptical than the news outlets which declared that “Memphis is having a moment—again” just a few years ago.
 “Again” suggests that the style comes and goes, that its popularity and, therefore, its influence waxes and wanes.
 But, for those who know, this kooky style never truly goes away.

 It has made an indelible mark on the subconscious of designers around the world.
-And how?
+But how?
 It only lasted around 8 years after all.
-Pure design revolution, that’s what.
+Pure design revolution, that’s how.
 So, in this moment of revolution, we pay homage to the style revolution of Memphis.

 A Momentous Beginning